aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 You can also use edge properties to store metadata such as a version number, last updated timestamp, or access control list.

 > ### A note on predicates
-> In RDF terms, both property names and vertex and edge labels are considered predicates.
+> In RDF terms, both edge labels and edge and vertex property names are considered predicates.
 Neptune is optimized for datasets containing a relatively small number of unique predicates – in the order of several thousand at most.
-A dataset containing 100,000 `User` vertices, each with 5 properties, and 1 million `FOLLOWS` edges has 7 unique predicates (1 vertex label, 5 vertex properties, and 1 edge label).
+A dataset containing 100,000 `User` vertices, each with 5 properties, and 1 million `FOLLOWS` edges has 6 unique predicates (5 vertex properties and 1 edge label).
 >
 > Keep the number of predicates in your data model relatively small.
 Databases with many tens of thousands or even millions of unique predicates can experience a drop in performance.